openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

 # Legislation evolutions

-Openfisca handles the fact that the legislation changes over time.
+OpenFisca handles the fact that the legislation changes over time.

 ## Parameter evolution